soonyz06/OLD_Broomburg/README.md

 - Processed: relative valuation (factors), auto populate data necessary for dcf onto xlsx file, basic vol calculations, bad attempts at MATCH interface for screening and shell interface.
 Prob missed some stuff.

 # EDA
-Very, very small sample size to speed up run time of tests.
+#PS Very, very small sample size to speed up run time of tests.
 Reason is this is just a proof of concept, not meant to be statistically significant.

 HML3